gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 impact on the average first year GPA.
 We'll handle this sort of situation in Section \@ref(section8-11), where we will formally consider how to change the slopes for different groups.
-In this section, we develop new methods needed to begin to handle these situations and explore creating models with the same slope coefficient for all groups but different y-intercepts.
-This material resembles what we did for the Two-Way ANOVA additive model.
+In this section, we develop new methods needed to begin to handle these situations and explore creating models that assume the same slope coefficient for all groups but allow for different y-intercepts.
+This material ends up resembling what we did for the Two-Way ANOVA additive model.

-\indent These results contrast with Figure \@ref(fig:Figure8-18) for the relationship between first year college *GPA* and *SATM* percentile by sex of the students.
+\indent The results for *SATV* contrast with Figure \@ref(fig:Figure8-18) for the relationship between first year college *GPA* and *SATM* percentile by gender of the students.
 The lines for the two groups appear to be mostly parallel and just seem to have different y-intercepts.
-We can use our MLR techniques to fit a model to the entire data set that allows for different y-intercepts.
+In this section, we will learn how we can use our MLR techniques to fit a model to the entire data set that allows for different y-intercepts.
 The real power of this idea is that we can then also test whether the different groups have different y-intercepts -- whether the shift between the groups is "real".
-In this example, it appears to suggest that females generally have slightly higher GPAs than males, on average, but that an increase in SATM has the same impact for both groups.
+In this example, it appears to suggest that females generally have slightly higher GPAs than males, on average, but that an increase in SATM has about the same impact on GPA for both groups.
 If this difference in y-intercepts is not "real", then there appears to be no difference between the sexes in their relationship between SATM and GPA and we can safely continue using a model that does not differentiate the two groups.
 We could also just